Marvelettes singer Wanda Young dies at 78, remembered for voice, wit

 More: Four Tops musical 'I'll Be There' will premiere in Detroit ahead of Broadway run

-Two years later, the Beatles would cover "Postman," and in 1975, The Carpenters would take the song to the top spot once again.
+Two years later, the Beatles covered “Postman,” and in 1975, The Carpenters took the song to the top spot once again.

 Robinson produced a solo album for Young in 1970.
 Motown management, however, felt it would market better as a Marvelettes release and titled it “Return of the Marvelettes,” despite no participation from the other group members.
 The record sold poorly, and in 1972, Young left the label, later recording in the 1980s for Motorcity Records, before reuniting with fellow Marvelette Gladys Horton, who sang lead on “Please Mr. Postman,” for the album “Marvelettes Now!”